This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 - Several interviews by multiple governmental organizations and agencies

-- Sponsorship assurance from a U.S.-based resettlement agency
+- Sponsorship assurance from a U.S.-based resettlement agency or qualifying private sponsorship group.

 For more information on the refugee acceptance process, see the state website: (https://www.state.gov/j/prm/ra/admissions/).